 Yes, I got it right!
-Finally, heading toward the supermarket, you decide upon the best cooking oil (the one you came across in the newspaper!) … Finally, you stay stunned looking at a jillion of oil varieties on the shelves.
-This reminds you about some scary internet stories on health hazards of cooking oil, the advertisements – the tag lines of various oils, and the debate on one of the famous healthcare websites, and the cooking oil used in the outstanding cookery show with your favorite master chef!!!!
-That’s much more than a disaster…
+Finally, heading toward the supermarket, you decide upon the best cooking oil (the one you came across in the newspaper!).
+Finally, you stay stunned, looking at a jillion of oil varieties on the shelves.
+This reminds you about some scary internet stories on health hazards of cooking oil, the advertisements – the tag lines of various oils, and the debate on one of the popular healthcare websites, and the cooking oil used in the outstanding cookery show with your favorite master chef!!!!
+That’s much more than a disaster.

 - Something Smoky: How is smoke-point related to defining the best cooking oil, you ask.
-At the ‘smoke point’, hot oils rae reduced into harmful aldehydes and lipid peroxides, and as a result produces thick smoke when exposed to high heat.
+At the ‘smoke point,’ hot oils are reduced into harmful aldehydes and lipid peroxides, and as a result, produces thick smoke when exposed to high heat.
 These aldehydes, when consumed or inhaled, can be hazardous.
 Therefore, it is best to choose the oil with a higher smoke point and stay healthy.
 Extra light olive oil (note the light factor) has the highest smoke point.
-Avocado and peanut oils also have high smoke points and hence these oils can definitely be used for deep frying.
+Avocado and peanut oils also have high smoke points, and hence these oils can be used for deep frying.
 Ghee has a higher smoke point compared with butter, making it ideal for deep-frying.

-- The Omega‘s’: Omega-3 and omega-6-fatty acids are PUFAs and should be consumed in the recommended amounts (intake of omega 3 should be more than omega-6) to maintain a good health.
+- The Omega‘s’: Omega-3 and omega-6-fatty acids are PUFAs and should be consumed in the recommended amounts (intake of omega-three should be more than omega-6) to maintain good health.
 Vegetable oils contain omega-6 fats much higher than the safer diet composition.
-Next time you go oil shopping, replace soybean oil with either olive oil or canola oil and get surprisingly better diagnostic test results.
+Next time you go oil shopping, replace soybean oil with either olive oil or canola oil, and get surprisingly better diagnostic test results.

 - The Oily ‘Trap’: Add the food only after the oil is heated very well (don’t let it ‘smoke’).
 Mix it, sauté it and remove it from the pan when it is still hot (if required, blot it).
 If you let the food cool in the frying pan, there are chances that the food gets soaked in oil.

-- The ‘Baked’ Treats: Muffins, cookies and cakes!
+- The ‘Baked’ Treats Muffins, cookies, and cakes!
 Delicious, but have you baked them healthy?
-Grape seed, canola and peanut oils are the best for baking.
-These have high smoke points and thus, can definitely be used for roasting and stir-frying.
+Grapeseed, canola, and peanut oils are the best for baking.
+These have high smoke points and thus, can be used for roasting and stir-frying.

 Traditionally, we have followed the practice of pouring oil or rubbing ghee on the cookware for preventing food from sticking.
 In addition to frying, cooking oils have made its valuable presence in nutritious salad dressings and flavoring sauces, and, to add on, it has been even used as a healthier substitute in desserts.

-So, miss the fat, cook wise, and remember, there is no substitute to health!
+So, miss the fat, cook wise, and remember, there is no substitute for health!